kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

 2. **IndexLocal ScreenGui** with structure:
    - Handler folder
-   - Popup (previously Frame) with ItemName, Value, TotalOwners (TextLabel), ImageLabel, OwnerList, and Close button
+   - Popup (previously Frame) with ItemName, Value, TotalOwners (TextLabel), ImageLabel, OwnerListText (TextLabel), OwnerList (ScrollingFrame), and Close button
    - Sample button template
    - UserTemplate for owner list entries
    - SearchBar TextBox
    - **Note:** The Popup should be set to Visible = false by default in the Roblox Studio GUI properties
-   - **TotalOwners TextLabel:** Shows "Total Owners: X" for serial items only, hidden for regular items
+   - **TotalOwners TextLabel:** Always visible, shows "Total Owners: X" for all items
+   - **OwnerListText TextLabel:** Only visible for serial items, hidden for regular items
+   - **OwnerList ScrollingFrame:** Only visible for serial items, hidden for regular items
    - **ImageLabel:** Should have a UICorner child that is preserved when changing images

 3. **OpenedCrateGui ScreenGui** with structure: